nussfuellung/paradigma-homeassistant/README.md

 There is a big update coming in the first half of this year adding support for **heat pumps**, please stay calm you will get an update notification as soon as the integration is able to support it.

 > [!IMPORTANT]
-> **It is necessary to remove your modbus configuration for Paradigma if you already tried to add it to HomeAssistant before you     try to install this integration, as the system blocks requests from more than one device at a time!**
+> **If you already tried to add your heating system with YAML, make sure to remove old files.
+Otherwise the system may block Modbus communication.**

 [🇩🇪 Zur deutschen Beschreibung springen](#german)